The Shocking Truth About Passive Income No One Tells You

 Don't just chase the highest interest rate.

-On marketplaces like Mintos, research the Originator, not just the borrower.
+• On marketplaces like Mintos, research the Originator, not just the borrower.
 What is their default history?
-Where are they located?

-On P2B platforms like October, scrutinize the business’s financials, project purpose, and community discussion.
+• On P2B platforms like October, scrutinize the business's financials and project purpose.

 3. The Golden Rule: Diversification Strategies